themichaelbull/codingpractice/README.md

 # codingpractice
-Just my first initial repo to store basic programming files and projects
+Just my first initial repo to store basic programming files and projects.
+Not much to add here for now!